OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 client.settings.addFunction("Click the button for free vbuck", "funnyThingLmao", "Click here!")
 ```

---first thing is the text before the button
+--first thing is the text before the button<br/>
---second thing is the name of the function
+--second thing is the name of the function<br/>
---third is the text inside of the button
+--third is the text inside of the button<br/>
 --will be called when the user clicks on it

 ### **client.settings.send()**